elvisnava/DSLab-StackOverflow/lit-review.md

 ## FA'IR: A Fair Top-k Ranking Algorithm
 * affermative action type representation in a ranking algorithm. i.e. Frauenquote
 * **input**
-    * a set of individuals; each has a binary attribute wether it belongs to a protected group and a quality-score (e.g. GPA)
+    * a set of individuals; each has a binary attribute whether it belongs to a protected group and a quality-score (e.g. GPA)
     * p in [0,1] the desired fraction of 'protected' people (like a quota)
     * significance level alpha
 * **output**
     * a ranking where in each prefix of the ranking. (e.g. top 10, top 40, top 100) the fraction of protected people is not statistically significantly less then p.
-That is under H0 (in each place of ranking you throw a p-biased coin wether that person is protected or not) the probability to see a this unfair ranking is > alpha => we can't reject H0 and claim that it is unfair
+That is under H0 (in each place of ranking you throw a p-biased coin whether that person is protected or not) the probability to see a this unfair ranking is > alpha => we can't reject H0 and claim that it is unfair
     * they take care of multiple comparrisons ()
 * **algorithm**
     * devide population into protected group and non protected group